csarvi/mat4376/project3/README.md

 }
 ```

-You also can’t run `process_data.R` without providing your client ID and
+Note that you can’t run `process_data.R` without providing your client
-secret.
-Make sure you replace the `x`s in `process_data.R` with the
+ID and secret.
+Make sure you replace the `x`s in `process_data.R` with
-client ID and client secret respectively.
+the client ID and client secret respectively.
 Then execute the command
 `spotifyr::get_spotify_authorization_code()` to exchange the
 authorization code for the token and to create a file named
 `.httr-oauth` in the current working directory.
 This file caches the
-token so then next time you want to pull data from spotify you don’t
+token so then next time you want to pull data from spotify’s API you
-need to go through the code-for-token exchange process (assuming
+don’t need to go through the code-for-token exchange process (assuming
 `.httr-oauth` is located in your current working directory).

 ``` r